 The 1920s in Florida was a time of incredible excess, immense wealth, and precipitous collapse.
-It was the largest human migration in American history, far exceeding the settlement of the West.
-It spawned the suburbs as we know them and the first large-scale assault on the environment in the name of “progress.”
-Thousands flocked to the grand hotels and new cities rose rapidly from the teeming wetlands.
-Nowhere was the glitz and excess of the Roaring Twenties more blatant than in Florida.
-It was Vegas before there was Vegas; gambling was legal and so was drinking (prohibition was not enforced).
-Tycoons and celebrities flocked to this new frontier.
-Yet, the import and deep impact of this historical moment has never been explored thoroughly until now.
+The decade there produced the largest human migration in American history, far exceeding the settlement of the West, as millions flocked to the grand hotels and the new cities that rose rapidly from the teeming wetlands.
+The boom spawned a new subdivision civilization—and the most egregious large-scale assault on the environment in the name of “progress.”
+Nowhere was the glitz and froth of the Roaring Twenties more excessive than in Florida.
+Here was Vegas before there was a Vegas: gambling was condoned and so was drinking, since prohibition was not enforced.
+Tycoons, crooks, and celebrities arrived en masse to promote or exploit this new and dazzling American frontier in the sunshine.
+Yet, the import and deep impact of these historical events have never been explored thoroughly until now.

 “Knowlton’s previous book was an excellent and constantly surprising new history of the Old West.
 This time he’s drawing even bolder conclusions: by showing that Florida was the epicenter of the Roaring Twenties in America and by proving that the Great Depression arose from the debacle that befell Florida in the late 20s.
 Both are strikingly new views—the latter in particular.” —Eamon D., VP, Executive Editor, on Bubble in the Sun